-Yushan National Park, Taiwan: This area of Asia is known as the Landslide Capital of the World.
-Because of its steep slopes and torrential rains—with monsoons dropping what would be several years’ worth of rain for other cites on this area—Yushan has seen whole mountainsides collapse.
+This area of Asia is known as the Landslide Capital of the World.
+Because of its steep slopes and torrential rains Yushan has seen whole mountainsides collapse.
 In 2018, the Pittsburgh area experienced 70 landslides.
+One took out a nice chunk of Route 30, causing the well-traveled road to be closed for months.
 Partnering with Yushan may help us to learn some tips on how to cope with the shifting soil under our feet.
 And perhaps their residents can tell us where we can get “Detour” signs in bulk.

-Almhult, Sweden: This town is where Ikea was founded.
-As world famous practitioners of the Pittsburgh “parking chair,” which serves to reserve shoveled-out parking spots during snowstorms, Pittsburgh would benefit by adopting Almhult.
-This Swedish city could advise on using sleeker, more stylish chairs than those 40-year-old chrome and vinyl babies your Aunt Carmella gave you that you keep in the coal cellar until a blizzard hits.
+Almhult is the original establishment of Ikea.
+As world famous practitioners of the “parking chair”—which serves to reserve shoveled-out parking spots during snowstorms—Pittsburgh would benefit by adopting Almhult.
+This Swedish city could advise on using sleeker, more stylish chairs.
 And lord knows, with the amount of snow they get in Sweden, the chairs would undoubtedly be weather resistant.
+It’s time to throw away those 40-year-old chrome and vinyl babies your Aunt Carmella gave you to store in the coal cellar until a blizzard hits.
 Perhaps in exchange, we could offer the help of some techie types from CMU who could help the people in Almhult to simplify those complex Ikea assembly instructions.

-Nagpur, India: Nagpur is the 13th most populous city in India and is known as the Orange City because of the tasty Nagpur oranges grown there.
+Nagpur is known as the Orange City for the tasty Nagpur oranges grown there.
 Pittsburgh should cozy up to Nagpur because of our common orange heritage.
 The only difference is that our orange notoriety comes from the ubiquitous orange traffic cones and barrels that sprout like weeds around our city.

-Birmingham, England: Residents of Birmingham speak English with what is known as a “Brummie” accent—think Ozzy Osbourne.
-This dialect has been looked down upon by speakers of the King’s English.
-Like our Birmingham brethren, Pittsburgh’s Yinzer accent is met with derision.
-Also, Birmingham was once known as a steel town and like Pittsburgh their steel industry fell on hard times too.
-Brummies and Yinzers could bond over brews—and maybe even watch Flashdance together as a cultural exchange type of event.
+Residents of Birmingham speak with a “Brummie” accent—think Ozzy Osbourne.
+Speakers of the King’s English notoriously look down upon this dialect.
+Likewise, Pittsburgh’s Yinzer accent is often met with derision.
+Secondly, Birmingham was once known as a steel town.
+Like Pittsburgh, their steel industry fell on hard times.
+We can imagine a world in which Brummies and Yinzers bond over brews and watch Flashdance together.

 It was writer Leo Tolstoy who said, “All happy families are alike: each unhappy family is unhappy in its own way.”
 Pittsburgh needs to add some wacky sisters to remain unique.